scottfr/SystemsBook/05 Reality/reality.md

 ~ Exercise

 Run the model with different values for limit.
 And see what happens if you change the Time Step to 0.5 or 1.0.
+What is the most appropriate value to use for Time Step?

+~ Answer

+There isn't a noticeable difference between the graph for 0.25 and 0.125 so 0.25 would be the most appropriate value to use for Time Step.

 ~ End Exercise